-- Other Tenable components (an instance of Tenable.sc and one or more instance of Nessus Agent applications-Nessus Network Monitor and Log Correlation Engine are expected to be present in the TOE's operational environment because they also interface with Tenable.sc but the TOE does not interact with these applications directly). - Platform (hardware and software) on which the TOE is hosted. - In the evaluated configuration, RHEL 7 and Windows Server 2016 are the supported OS platforms. - Full disk encryption is required for the TOE platform to ensure adequate data-at-rest protection. - Web browser used to access the GUI interface.
+- Other Tenable components (one or more instances of Nessus Manager, Nessus Agent, NNM, and LCE applications). - Platform (hardware and software) on which the TOE is hosted. - In the evaluated configuration, RHEL 7 is the supported OS platform. - Full disk encryption is required for the TOE platform to ensure adequate data-at-rest protection. - The platform on which the TOE is deployed is required to provide SSH client functionality through its host operating system. - Web browser used to access the GUI interface.